MLMadeSimple/Python-Machine-Learning-Tutorials/Classification/Predicting Heart Medication for a Patient/README.md

 # Predicting Heart Medication for a Patient

 In this tutorial, we will predict the heart medication best suited for a patient, given their current condition.
+We will be trying out, and scoring, many different classification algorithms to see which algorithm yeilds the best results.

 **DISCLAIMER**: This project SHOULD NOT be used as medical advice.
 Please consult a Doctor instead.